soundcloud/Axt/README.md

 ### Perform an action

-We can programmatically tap the toggle in the test:
+We can programmatically tap the toggle in the test.

 ```swift
 let moreToggle = try XCTUnwrap(test.find(id: "show_more"))